hugh2024/powershell-tools/README.md

 ## SecurityChecker

-**Version:** v2.6.9 | **Requires:** Administrator
+**Version:** v2.6.9 &nbsp;|&nbsp; **Requires:** Administrator

 A GUI subnet security scanner that checks Windows machines for common security misconfigurations.
 Useful for internal audits and hardening reviews.

 ### What it checks